Last Updated: March 26, 2026

 Average Size & Lifespan

-Rusty Cichlids are one of the smaller mbuna species, typically reaching 3–4 inches (7.6–10 cm) in captivity.
-This compact size is one of their biggest advantages — it means they can be kept in slightly smaller tanks than most other mbuna, and they’re less intimidating to potential tank mates.
+Rusty Cichlids are one of the smaller mbuna species, reaching 3.
+4 inches (7.6.
+10 cm) in captivity.
+This compact size is one of their biggest advantages.
+It means they is kept in slightly smaller tanks than most other mbuna, and they’re less intimidating to potential tank mates.

 Care Guide